Our.News

 Our.News was a fact-checking platform that provided "nutritional labels" combining automated and user-assigned scores to rate the reliability of news articles.
+Since July 20, 2023, the website is inactive.
 The platform was available both as a browser extension for Google Chrome and Firefox, and a mobile app for iOS.
 The Labels were aimed to combat online misinformation, providing a condensed breakdown of the background ingredients and information that make up any news article.
 This included info about the publisher, author, editor, third-party fact checks, article sources, AI article classifications, and public opinion ratings.

 The company's "Nutrition Labels for News" products were also branded as Newstrition.

-Richard Zack was the founder of the company and served as chief executive officer.
-Neta Iser was a Co-founder and held the position of Chief Data Scientist, and Jared McKiernan served as editor.
+Richard Zack was the founder and CEO of the company.
+Neta Iser was a co-founder and Chief Data Scientist, and Jared McKiernan was editor.

-Since July 20, 2023, the website is inactive.